etnt/cryptic/docs/DOCKER.md

 docker pull ghcr.io/etnt/cryptic-tui:latest

 # Run the Cryptic Onboarding script
-#  1. Generate a GPG key pair
+#  1. Generate a GPG key pair (or use existing one from ~/.gnupg)
 #  2. Export the generated key
 #  3. Send the key and fingerprint to the admin
 #  4. WAIT! - Do not exit the onboard script (the container will be gone)
 #  5. When admin has registered your key: Request a TLS certificate from server
-#    If you server is running on localhost on your Host machine, specify:
+#    If your server is running on localhost on your Host machine, specify:
 #    cryptic-server as your server address (see the: `--add-host` below)
 #  6. Exit the onboard script
 # You should now see your certificates at ~/.cryptic/<user>/cryptic-server_<port>
+#
+# NOTE: ~/.gnupg is mounted so your GPG keyring is shared with the container.
+#       This is required for automatic certificate renewal.
-docker run -it --rm --name cryptic-client -v ~/.cryptic:/home/cryptic/.cryptic \
+docker run -it --rm --name cryptic-client \
+           -v ~/.cryptic:/home/cryptic/.cryptic \
+           -v ~/.gnupg:/home/cryptic/.gnupg \
            --add-host=cryptic-server:host-gateway \
            ghcr.io/etnt/cryptic-tui:latest sh -c 'cryptic --onboard'

 # Start the Cryptic client with your username (e.g `franz`)
 # You'll be prompted for a Passphrase which is used to encrypt your local DB
-docker run -it --rm --name cryptic-client -v ~/.cryptic:/home/cryptic/.cryptic \
+docker run -it --rm --name cryptic-client \
+           -v ~/.cryptic:/home/cryptic/.cryptic \
+           -v ~/.gnupg:/home/cryptic/.gnupg \
            --add-host=cryptic-server:host-gateway \
            ghcr.io/etnt/cryptic-tui:latest sh -c 'cryptic -u franz --enable-db --tui'
 ```